-From baby blues to soft pink hues, Spring 2024 collections showed us that more and more designers are experimenting with color, which is certainly a reason to celebrate for any brides out there looking for something other than white.
-Pastels in particular made a splash in more vivid ways than seen in previous seasons—from the hand-painted flowers emblazoned on dresses from Savin London, to the colorful and grand tulle ball gowns showcased by Ines Di Santo and Kelly Faetanini.
-While classic bridal whites will never go out of style, for now we're embracing the idea that pastels are anything but passé.
+Unconventional brides who aren't in search of a white dress can now rejoice.
+From baby blues to soft pink hues, the 2024 bridal collections have shown us that more designers are getting comfortable experimenting with color.
+Pastels in particular made a splash in more vivid ways than seen in previous seasons—from the hand-painted flowers emblazoned on dresses by Savin London, to the grand, often embroidered gowns showcased at Ines Di Santo and Nadia Manjarrez.
+While classic bridal whites will certainly never go out of style, we're embracing the fact that pastels are on the rise.

 A Nod to the '90s

 They say fashion repeats itself every 20 years, but when it comes to the bridal world, some styles never fade.
-The '90s, for instance, are seemingly always 'back again' leading us to beg the question, have they ever really left?
+The '90s, for instance, are seemingly always 'back again' leading us to question whether they ever really left.
 There's something about the decade's minimalist designs and understated silhouettes that will forever hold a beloved place within bridal design.
-This season, brands like Katherine Tash, Kelly Faetanini and Nardos leaned into turn-of-the-century charm by showcasing looks that featured luxe satin fabrics, structured bodices and clean lines.
+This year, brands including Katherine Tash, Kelly Faetanini and THEIA leaned into turn-of-the-century charm by showcasing looks that featured bias-cut satins, structured bodices, and overall clean lines.

-The rise of subversion within streetwear has given way to an all new era of bridal fashion that's unlike anything we've seen before—which can really only be defined by its inability to fit into one specific category.
+The rise of subversion within streetwear has given way to an all-new era of bridal fashion that's unlike anything we've seen before and defies categorization.
 Think classic silhouettes coupled with elements of deconstruction that reveal the underpinnings of what is not normally meant to be seen.
-Exposed boning, distressed skirts, asymmetric necklines and raw hems, all lay the framework for the avant-garde styles.
-This season, brands like Cinq, Danielle Frankel and Nardos debuted these unique looks in which the free-spirit and femme fatale alike are sure to rejoice in.
+Exposed boning, sheer paneling, distressed skirts, and raw hems all lay the framework for these avant-garde styles.
+This year, brands including Cinq, Danielle Frankel and Watters showcased unique looks in which free-spirited brides and femme fatales alike are sure to rejoice.

-Microweddings and elopements certainly had a moment in previous years, but according to our Real Weddings Study, large weddings are now back and better than ever, and with that comes even more reason to celebrate.
-Of course, nothing cultivates a sentiment of celebration quite like sequins and sparkles do.
-Brands like Madeline, Jimme Huang and Arava Polak and showcased a variety of dresses adorned in all things sparkly.
-This sense of all-out maximalism is perfect for the bride who believes more is more.
-While minimalism will always have its place within the wedding fashion world, one thing is certain: there will be no shortage of bridal glam in 2024.
+Micro weddings and elopements had a major moment in recent years, but according to our Real Weddings Study, large weddings are now back and bigger than ever.
+Given the plethora of maximalist looks on the runways, bridal fashion is prepared to meet the demand for over-the-top designs.
+Brands like Esé Azénabor, Berta and Madeline Gardner did not hold back, employing pearls, appliques, and all things sparkly in the creation of their show stopping designs.
+This sense of all-out maximalism is perfect for the bride who believes more is more and while minimalism will always have its place within the wedding fashion world, one thing is certain: There will be no shortage of bridal glamour in 2024.